copick/copick-torch/README.md

 - `SimpleCopickDataset`: Main dataset class with caching and augmentation support
 - `MinimalCopickDataset`: Simpler dataset implementation that loads data on-the-fly, without caching or augmentation
+- `PreloadedCopickDataset`: Extension of MinimalCopickDataset that preloads all subvolumes into memory and saves tensors directly

 ### MinimalCopickDataset Usage